vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/14_Biological_Energy.md

 corn ethanol 0.8-1.6
 algae-derived 0.13-0.71

-To explore an example of how this all plays out, let's say that corn ethanol provides an EROEI of 1.2:1-in the middle of the estimated range.
+To explore an example of how this all plays out,
+let's say that corn ethanol provides an EROEI of 1.2:1-in the middle of the estimated range.
 This means that in order to get 1.2 units of energy out, one unit has to go in.
 Or for every 6 units out, 5 go in.
 If we use that same resource as the energy input-in other words, we use corn ethanol as the energy input to grow, harvest, distill, and distribute corn ethanol-then we get to "keep" one unit for external use out of every 6 units produced.
-For the U.S. to replace its 37 qBtu/yr oil habit with corn ethanol, it would take six times this much, or 220 qBtu (2.3 x $10^{20}$ J) of corn ethanol production each year.
+For the U.S. to replace its 37 qBtu/yr oil habit with corn ethanol, it would take six times this much, or 220 qBtu (2.3 x $10^{20}$ J) of corn ethanol production each year.+++(5)+++

-If the growing season is 5 months, the solar input is 250 $W/m^2$ on average, and the corn field is 1.5% efficient at turning sunlight into chemical energy, then each square meter of corn-land produces 4.9 x $10^{7}$ J of energy[^28] and we would therefore need about 5 x $10^{12}$ m2 of land for corn.
+If the growing season is 5 months,
+the solar input is 250 $W/m^2$ on average,
+and the corn field is 1.5% efficient at turning sunlight into chemical energy,
+then each square meter of corn-land produces 4.9 x $10^{7}$ J of energy[^28] and we would therefore need about 5 x $10^{12}$ m2 of land for corn.
 This is an area 2,200 km on a side (Figure 14.4)!
 The U.S. does not possess this much arable land (estimated at about 30% of this).
 About 4 x $10^{11}$ m2 of land in the U.S. is currently used for corn production, which is 8% of what would be needed.
 And of course we must still feed ourselves.
 In 2018, 31% of U.S. corn production went into ethanol.
 We would somehow need to ramp corn ethanol production up by a factor of 40 to derive our current liquid fuels from corn in a self-sufficient way.
 Don't expect to see this fantasy materialize.

 [^28]: 150 days times 86,400 seconds per day times 250 $W/m^2$ times 0.015 gives Joules per square meter produced.